thegiftofgabes/fantasypunk-netlify/content.en/quickstart/_09-core-moves.md

 When you want to **push back** against an undesired outcome, tell the party and the GM what part of the tale you want to change.

-Discuss with the others how it should happen, then **lessen a Burden**.
+Discuss with the others how it should happen, then **heighten a Burden**.

 # intervention moves